+That Puccio decided to stay and keep company with Simon overnight in the ICU.
+Simon was heavily medicated but appeared in stable condition as Petitioner left to go home.

-That several hours after leaving Simon, in the early morning f upon being called to the Emergency room in the middle of the night by Puccio, crying hysterical and stating Simon was Code Blue and they were resuscitating him. the night of my father deathW with Candice, Ity were stopped at the ICU because they stated no one could go in to see him until security arrived as someone had just phoned in a call that my father may have been“ murder ploted.”were sent to the waiting room they from Simon after
+That several hours after leaving Simon, in the early morning of September 13, 2012 Petitioner was suddenly called to the Emergency room in the middle of the night at approximately 12:30am by Puccio, crying hysterical and stating Simon was Code Blue and they were resuscitating him.
+When Petitioner arrived at the hospital only minutes later with Candice, they were stopped at the ICU by the nurse in charge because she stated no one could go in to see Simon until security arrived, as someone had just phoned in a call that Simon’s condition may have been part of a “ murder plot.”
+That Petitioner has still not discovered who made this call to the hospital at that time.

+That when Petitioner and Candice were sent to the waiting room they found Puccio in the waiting room crying and hysterical as she had been removed from the ICU room from Simon after the call regarding a potential murder was made, right after Simon was beginning to need to be resuscitated for the first time.

-That while my father was being resuscitated for the 2nd time I still had to wait outside until the attending nurse allowed him in, right as security arrivedsee ,him.
+That Petitioner while Simon was being resuscitated for the 2nd time still had to wait outside until the attending nurse allowed him in, right as security arrived, to see his father.
 When Petitioner arrived at his father’s room, Simon was in a bad way with nurses already working on him with a full resuscitation crew.

+That Petitioner’s siblings, Theodore, Jill and Lisa arrived at the hospital shortly thereafter and Pamela was called in Israel via telephone as she would not be cutting her trip short to return home unless he got worse.
+The attending nurse then asked if the children wanted to continue to attempt resuscitations or let him pass.

+That the hospital stated that without papers to the contrary, Petitioner was the designated person in charge of any medical decisions for Simon and so Petitioner stated that they should continue to resuscitate Simon, at least until a doctor could arrive to determine his condition and make determination as to what was causing this sudden and bizarre meltdown of his vital organs.

+That several more resuscitations were necessary and all of the other siblings wanted Petitioner to “pull the plug” instantly with no further lifesaving efforts and let him die, claiming he wanted to be with Shirley and so no further efforts should be made to save his life and telling him to go be with her and more.

-shortly thereafter as she would not be cutting her trip short to return home unless he got worse.
-Ts or let him pass as to what was causing this sudden and bizarre meltdown of his vital organsallinstantly with no further lifesaving efforts e and telling him to go be with her and more with his siblings decision to “pull the plug”eses if if resuscitated and so despite his siblings protests Petitioner continued to have them proceed with lifesaving efforts
+That Petitioner did not agree with his siblings decision to “pull the plug”, as he was unsure if these were symptoms of the West Nile Virus and if he would recover if resuscitated, as Simon was just cleared of any heart problems by the attending cardiologist hours earlier and so despite his siblings protests Petitioner continued to have them proceed with lifesaving efforts.